 Show satisfactory progress in a course of study.
 See Satisfactory Academic Progress Policy.

-You are not in "default" status on a Federal Direct Loan, Federal Perkins Loan, Federal Stafford Loan, California Loans to Assist Students (CLAS), or Supplemental Loans for Students (SLS).
+You are not in "default" status on a Federal Direct Loan, Federal Perkins Loan, Direct Loan, California Loans to Assist Students (CLAS), or Supplemental Loans for Students (SLS).

 You do not owe a repayment to the Federal Pell Grant, the Federal Supplemental Educational Opportunity Grant (FSEOG) program.